Combining DDD, CQRS, and Clean Architecture in Go

 }

-Thanks to the validation in the constructor and encapsulated fields, we are sure that Training is always valid.
-Now, a person that doesn’t have any knowledge about the project is not able to use it in a wrong way.
+Thanks to validation in the constructor and encapsulated fields, we are sure that Training is always valid.
+Now, someone who has no knowledge about the project cannot use it in the wrong way.

 The same rule applies to any methods provided by Training.